imrafaelmerino/json-values/README.md

 What would an API be nowadays without filter, map, and reduce?.
 They are the crown jewel in functional programming and have been implemented carefully in different ways taking into account the structure of a Json.

 Functions which name ends with an underscore, are applied recursively to every element and not only to the first level of the json.
-This is a naming convention in the API.
+It's a naming convention in the API.
 As was mentioned before, names with symbols (except _ and $) are not valid in Java.
 ##### 4.1- Filter
 _filterKeys_ methods remove the keys from a JsObj which pairs satisfy a predicate: